CelestialArtistry/.github/README.md

-The profile of CelestialArtistry orgnization.
+The profile of Teneted orgnization.